wagerfield/ig-api/readme.md

 const IG = require('ig-api')
 ```

-The `IG` class is a minimalistic wrapper around [`axios`][axios]—a Promise based HTTP client that works in browsers and node.
-Class instances take care of setting up the request URL, headers and authentication tokens when logging into an account.
+The `IG` class is a minimalistic wrapper around [`axios`][axios]—a Promise based HTTP client that works in browsers and node. `IG` class instances take care of setting the request URL, headers and authentication tokens when logging into an account.

 Responses and errors are automatically transformed into a more user friendly format, though this can be customised or disabled if desired.
 See [options](#options) for more information.